+III.
 PROCESS

-The periodic evaluation of tenured faculty shall be conducted by either a committee of the whole department, or a committee consisting of a minimum of three (3) tenured full professors elected by the tenured faculty of the department.
-The department chair may concur with the assessment of the committee or may submit a separate assessment.
+The periodic evaluation of tenured faculty shall be conducted by by the School/College Personnel Committee during the spring semester.
+The Department Chair may submit a separate assessment individually or in consultation with department tenured faculty members.
+In the case that the Department Chair is being evaluated under the provisions of this policy a Department Committee may be established to conduct the evaluation of the Chair.
+If any stage of the evaluation has not been completed within the specified period of time, the periodic evaluation shall be automatically transferred to the next level of review or appropriate administrator and the faculty unit employee shall be so notified.

-The faculty member being evaluated shall present a current vita, statement of accomplishment, a self-evaluation, and five-year report of professional development activities and university/community service to the department chair.
-All of these materials shall be a part of the assessment report.
-Departments may encourage faculty to develop five-year goals and objective statements to facilitate the evaluation process.
+The faculty member being evaluated shall submit material under the same process as in APM 325 for an off-year review, including a current vita.

-The committee shall develop an assessment report based upon the committee's evaluation of the quality and currency of: 1) materials submitted by the faculty member; 2) peer and student evaluations conducted since the last periodic evaluation which are representative of the faculty member's teaching responsibilities during the past five-year period; 3) relevant materials in the Personnel Action File; and 4) other written materials such as course syllabi, examinations, and assessments of research/scholarly activities.
+The Committee shall develop an assessment report based upon the Committees’ evaluation of the quality and currency of: 1) materials submitted by the faculty member; 2) peer and student evaluations conducted since the last periodic evaluation which are representative of the faculty member's teaching responsibilities during the past five-year period; and 3) relevant materials in the Personnel Action File.

 328

-The assessment report of the committee and the department chair will be shared with the tenured faculty member.
-The faculty member shall be provided the opportunity to make a thirty minute presentation to the committee and department chair if the assessment is a negative assessment.
-The faculty member may also submit his/her comments regarding the assessment in writing.
-The assessment report of the committee and the department chair, with relevant documents used in the evaluation process, shall be forwarded to the dean along with any recommendation the committee and/or chair choose to make.
-The dean shall consult with the chair and committee and may add an independent assessment before discussing the assessments and any recommendations with the faculty member.
-The entire assessment report, including the dean's assessment, shall be placed in the faculty member's Personnel Action File.
+The assessment report of the Committee and the Department Chair evaluation will be shared with the tenured faculty member.
+If the assessment is negative , the faculty member shall be provided the opportunity to meet and discuss with the Department Chair and/or College Committee before the assessment is forwarded to the subsequent level of assessment.
+The faculty member may also submit their comments regarding the assessment in writing.
+The assessment report of the Department Chair and the College Committee, with relevant documents used in the evaluation process, shall be forwarded to the Dean along with any recommendation the Committee and/or Chair choose to make.
+The Dean shall consult with the Chair and Committee and may add an independent assessment before discussing the assessments and any recommendations with the faculty member.
+The entire assessment report, including the Dean's assessment, shall be placed in the faculty member's Personnel Action File.

 The faculty member being evaluated may submit a rebuttal within seven (7) days of the issuance of the final assessment report.
 This rebuttal is to be included in the Personnel Action File.